CZ-NIC/convey/README.md

 ### Detectable fields

-Some of the field types we are able to auto-detect:
+Some of the field types are possible to be auto-detected:

 * **ip** – standard IPv4 / IPv6 addresses
 * **cidr** – CIDR notation, ex: 127.0.0.1/32